ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 interface is to provide the means to select and report specific information in the PKIX evidence.

 This section introduces the role of "Presenter" as shown in {{fig-arch}}.
 The Presenter is the role that initiates the generation of PKIX evidence.
-Since HSMs are generally servers (client/server relationship) or slaves (master/slave relationship), a Presenter is required to launch the process of creating the PKIX evidence and capturing it to forward it to the Verifier.
+Since HSMs are generally servers (client/server relationship) or peripherals (controller/peripheral relationship), a Presenter is required to launch the process of creating the PKIX evidence and capturing it to forward it to the Verifier.

 ~~~aasvg